-- Elections Step 10: Final day to challenge the slate.
-Members may challenge the slate within 4 days of the slate being posted or an alternate time listed in chapter specific standing rules - · Any slated officer has 24 hours from this date to challenge another position. - · Communicate any challenges to your ATC for their approval.
+•Elections Step 10: Final day to challenge the slate.
+This date must be either four (4) days after the slate was posted OR the date listed in your chapter bylaws and standing rules.

+•Any slated officer has 24 hours from this date to challenge another position.

+•Communicate any challenges to your ATC for their approval.